Introduction

 FAQs

-How fast should we respond to retail and hospitality applicants
+How fast should we respond to retail applicants?

 Within minutes, not hours.
-The data consistently shows that response time is the strongest predictor of candidate engagement in hourly hiring.
+Response time is the strongest predictor of candidate engagement in hourly hiring.

-Yes, but keep it short.
-For roles where the main questions are availability, transportation, and willingness to work specific shifts, a 3 to 5 minute screening flow is ideal.
+Yes—but keep it short.
+For roles where the main questions are availability and transportation, a 3 to 5 minute screening flow is ideal.